Richard Lugar: Economy

 Lugar took a conservative approach to economics.
 He voted for the Economic Growth and Tax Relief Reconciliation Act of 2001.
 He voted against the American Recovery and Reinvestment Act of 2009.

 Gun control

 Lugar was a supporter of gun control and backed a number of gun legislations and weapons bans.
-He had an F rating from the National Rifle Association of America.
+He had an F rating from the NRA Political Victory Fund.
 He had an F rating from Gun Owners of America and a 53% positive rating from the Brady Campaign to Prevent Handgun Violence.

 Health care reform

 Lugar opposed President Barack Obama's health reform legislation, voted against the Patient Protection and Affordable Care Act in December 2009, and voted against the Health Care and Education Reconciliation Act of 2010.

 Immigration

 Lugar had a generally liberal stance on immigration, supporting the DREAM Act during the Obama administration and the McCain–Kennedy Comprehensive Immigration Reform bill under the Bush administration, both of which died in Congress.
 Both were described by critics as "amnesty".